platformatic/platformatic/docs/reference/db/migrations.md

 $ platformatic db migrations apply --to 002
 ```

 Will execute `004.undo.sql`, `003.undo.sql` in this order.
-If you keep those files in migrations directory, when the server restarts it will execute `003.do.sql` and `004.do.sql` in this order.
+If you keep those files in migrations directory, when the server restarts it will execute `003.do.sql` and `004.do.sql` in this order if the `autoApply` value is true, or you can run the `db migrations apply` command.

 It's also possible to rollback a single migration with `-r`: